syam-007/Survey_MVP_V.1.0.0/docs/prd.md

 ### 4.1 Survey Calculation & Interpolation

-* Automatically triggered after file upload (default interpolation resolution = 10).
+* Automatically triggered after file upload (default interpolation resolution = 5).
-* Results: Survey data is available immediately, and interpolation is provided with a default resolution of 10, including graphs and data
+* Results: Survey data is available immediately, and interpolation is provided with a default resolution of 5, including graphs and data
+* Interpolation controls are only displayed in the Interpolated tab, not in the Calculated tab
+* Interpolation is supported for surveys where finalMD > tieOnMD (including tie-on at surface level, MD = 0)
+* Users can customize interpolation parameters:
+  * Resolution: Step size between interpolated points (1-100 meters)
+  * Start Point: Beginning MD for interpolation (must be >= tie-on MD)
+  * End Point: Ending MD for interpolation (must be <= final survey MD)
 * The calculated result can be downloaded in an Excel format.

 ### 4.2 Comparison